BUYERS GUIDE - WAGONS SMALL

-The Wrangler was launched in Australia in 1996 in a basic package, but the range has since expanded to embrace 13 models, with a host of optional variants.
+The Wrangler was launched in Australia in 1996 in a basic package, but the range has since expanded to embrace several models, with a host of optional variants.
+The 2024 range was previewed in mid-2023.

 The Jeep Wrangler owes its origins to warfare, but today is bought almost entirely by non-military users.
 Military Jeeps took a different design path in the 1960s, beginning with the M151 that featured monocoque construction and all-independent suspension.